Apple by Example

 Identifiers

-Identifiers may be latin or greek characters, or a single character from the mathematical greek or mathematical latin unicode block, optionally followed by some subscript alphanumeric characters.
+Identifiers may be latin or greek characters, or a single character from the mathematical greek or mathematical latin unicode block, optionally followed by some subscript alphanumeric characters. may appear at the beginning of multi-character identifiers or on its own.
 The single-character lambda λ is reserved. , 𝛻, and are also identifiers but may not be followed by a subscript.

-Thus pxs, aₙ, sn₁, 𝐶, φs, 𝜉, and 𝜌₀ are valid identifiers but 𝜉s is not.
+Thus pxs, aₙ, sn₁, 𝐶, φs, ∂f, 𝜉, and 𝜌₀ are valid identifiers but 𝜉s, 𝜉∂, and f∂ are parsed as application of one identifier to another.

 Vulgar Fractions